ltw-webdesign-1/plan-a-website/README.md

 ---
-summary: 'Given content & wireframes for a website, plan out the appropriate sitemap. '
+summary: "Given content & wireframes for a website, plan out the appropriate sitemap. "
-time: '30 minutes'
+time: "30 minutes"
-deliverables: '1 sketch'
+deliverables: "1 sketch"
 ---

 # Plan a website

 ## Overview

-- *Fork this repository.*
+- _Fork this repository._
 - Sketch (paper or digital) a sitemap to handle this website.
 - Refer to the prioritized wireframes for help with the organization, in the `wireframes/` folder.
 - Text content for each page can be found inside the `content/` folder.